-Thanksgiving is such a fun time when we may have more people in and out of our house than normal, and tend to have a lot of tastier treats and foods around.
+Thanksgiving is such a fun time when we may have more people in and out of our house than normal and tend to have many tastier treats and foods around.
 This can be such a wonderful time for us to spend with our friends and families, but be sure your furry family members are enjoying it just as much.

 Once you have prepared your food for the gathering, be sure to put things out of your pet’s reach.
-If you have pets that are used to large and loud crowds, just make sure that you provide the safest environment as possible.
+If you have pets used to large and loud crowds, make sure you provide the safest environment possible.

 If your pets are not used to crowds, and the absolute safest advice I can give you is to put your pets in an area that makes them feel comfy and safe away from the hustle and bustle of the festivities.
-Get the kennel all snugly or just take their bed into a room where friends and family will not be entering.
-Again, another great sign to make if your pet’s running free in a room, reminding guests to not let your pet out of his safe space.
+Get the kennel all snugly or take their bed into a room where friends and family will not be entering.
+Again, another great sign to make if your pet runs free in a room, reminding guests not to let your pet out of his safe space.

 We hope that you will enjoy your Thanksgiving with your pets.
-This year is our first without our dear spokesdog Lexi, as she passed in October.
-We are so very thankful for her long life, and the love that we shared with her.
-We are all very thankful for each of you and hope you have a very warm and safe Thanksgiving.
+This year is our first without our dear spokesdog, Lexi, as she passed in October.
+We are so very thankful for her long life and the love that we shared with her.
+We are all very thankful for each of you and hope you have a hot and safe Thanksgiving.